hohonuuli/vars/annotation_userguide.md

     <a href="images/annotation_app_userlogin2.png"><img width="200" src="images/annotation_app_userlogin2.png" /></a>
 </p>

+- __Login to VARS__.
+If you already have a user account you can simply log in to VARS.
+    1. Click on __User:__ on the toolbar
+    2. In the login dialog that appears select or type your user name and click the __OK__ button

 - __Open a movie file__.
     1. Click on the __Video:__ on the toolbar[<img width="100" src="images/annotation_app3.png">](images/annotation_app3.png)